mwwojcik/mw-parking-lot/README.md

 The software tracks all access and exit data, and gives full visibility into the movements of authorized users into and out of the parking lot.

+The computer system should integrate with the business intelligence software used in the Businness Inteligence Department.
+It is a third-party IT software  allowing to create advanced reports and summaries.

 ## Domain exploration
 ### Big Picture Event Storming